dmahajan980/covid19/README.md

 # COVID-19 CLI

-A command-line interface to check the current statistics of COVID-19 in a particular country, state, or region.
+A command-line interface to check the current statistics of COVID-19 of the world or a particular country.

 ## TABLE OF CONTENTS
 1. [Getting Started](#getting-started)